INOD — Innodata Inc.

 2. Strategic Updates and Business Highlights

-- Innodata is experiencing strong demand across the generative AI lifecycle, indicating robust business momentum.
+- Innodata is experiencing robust demand across the generative AI lifecycle, with significant investments in COGS and SG&A to support growth.

-- The company is focusing on innovations in generative AI model training, agentic AI, and physical AI, emphasizing the importance of data quality and engineering.
+- The company is focusing on innovations in generative AI model training, agentic AI, and physical AI, emphasizing data quality and engineering.

 3. Forward Guidance and Outlook

-- Innodata anticipates approximately 35% year-over-year revenue growth for 2026, with potential for upside as visibility improves.
+- Innodata anticipates approximately 35% year-over-year revenue growth in 2026, with potential for upside as visibility improves.

-- Early 2026 adjusted gross margins are projected to be in the 35% to 40% range, with a normalization towards the target of 40% as new programs ramp up.
+- The company expects early 2026 adjusted gross margins to be in the 35% to 40% range, normalizing towards the target of 40% as new programs ramp up.

 4. Bad News, Challenges, or Points of Concern

-- There is inherent uncertainty regarding the timing of customer ramp schedules and budget approvals, which could impact revenue realization.
+- The company acknowledged potential timing variability in customer ramp schedules and budget approvals, which could affect revenue realization.

 5. Notable Q&A Insights